 Many people with drug addiction benefit from checking into rehab.
 These treatment centers are designed to help people beat addiction by removing all possible triggers and by providing professional support at hand.

 At Findlay Recovery Center, we offer a variety of different rehabilitation plans.
-Some people may be able to get on the road to recovery with a single detoxification treatment or with a few outpatient counselling sessions.
+Some people may be able to get on the road to recovery with a single detoxification treatment or with a few outpatient counseling sessions.
 For others, inpatient rehab is necessary – we offer residential treatment for drug addiction and alcoholism, which can force people to live in a substance-free environment surrounded by professional addiction workers until a person has conquered withdrawal symptoms and is able to return to the outside world.

 Offer support for your loved one after treatment

 For many people with an addiction, rehab can help to end the cycle of withdrawal and drug abuse.
-However, many people can relapse shortly afterwards if they don’t have a support network on the outside.
+However, many people can relapse shortly afterward if they don’t have a support network on the outside.
 Whatever you may have faced in the past, try to be there for your loved one when they check out.

 If they are a close family member that lives under the same roof, consider taking steps to reduce triggers at home that could possibly lead to a relapse (for instance, if your loved one struggles with alcoholism, consider removing all alcohol from the house).
 Reduce stress at home as much as possible and encourage your loved one to begin a fresh start by pushing them into healthy hobbies and activities that may be able to fill the void left by the addiction.